libretro/RetroArch/README.md

 Console ports have their own dependencies, but generally do not require anything other than what the respective SDKs provide.

+## Requirements

+*OpenGL1*
+The OpenGL1 driver needs a graphics card that at least implements the OpenGL 1.1 feature spec.
+*OpenGL2*
+The OpenGL2 driver needs a graphics card that at least implements the OpenGL 2.1 feature spec.
+*Direct3D 11*
+The Direct3D11 driver needs a graphics card that supports at least Feature Model 11.0.
+The card also needs to support at least Shader Model 4.0.

 ## Configuring